gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 *k_parameter* -- the identification number of the parameter.
 This can be obtained from the plugin's documentation, or by using [vst3info](#vst3info).
+Note that this must be the id number of the parameter, not its index in the list of parameters.

 *k_value* -- the value of the parameter, a real number in the interval [0, 1].
 Most parameters have default values that can be printed by using